 We head East to the City borders and a corner of old London that will be forever Cambridgeshire.
 Ely Place, once the London home of the Bishops of Ely is a cul-de-sac of imposing grand terraced houses.
 You pass through the lodges guarding the street, that until the late 1950s were occupied by officers from the Cambridgeshire Constabulary.
 The Old Mitre ticks the “difficult to find” box in being situated in a little cut through between Ely Place and Hatton Garden.
-The pub is ancient (bits of it might be pre-Great Fire) and the history is rich.
-Queen Elizabeth I who is said to have danced round a cherry tree (that still survives!) in Sir Christopher Hatton’s garden.
+This historic pub in London is ancient (bits of it might be pre-Great Fire) and the history is rich.
+Queen Elizabeth I who is said to have danced around a cherry tree (that still survives!) in Sir Christopher Hatton’s garden.
 Shakespeare places John of Gaunt here to make his famous “sceptred isle” speech.
 More recently a scene in Guy Ritchie’s movie Snatch was shot here.

 The Old Mitre Pub.
 Photo Credit: © Row17 via Wikimedia Commons.